RHFieldProductManagement/baremetal-ipi-lab/06-addworker.md

 machineset.machine.openshift.io/schmaustech-worker-0 scaled
 ~~~

-Now if you check the `BareMetalHosts` you should see a slightly different state for our worker:
+Now if you check the `BareMetalHosts` you should see a slightly different state for our worker (ie provisioning):

 ~~~bash
 [lab-user@provision ~]$ oc get baremetalhosts -n openshift-machine-api